-Pulau Sombori is the definition of an island paradise.
+Pulau Sombori (Sombori Island) is the definition of PARADISE.
 Sombori Island is one of Indonesia’s best-kept secrets and it is also known as the Raja Ampat of Sulawesi.

 WHERE IS PULAU SOMBORI

 Pulau Sombori is a mecca of small islands located off the coast of Southeast Sulawesi, Indonesia.
-From the city of Kandari on the mainland, it is approximately a 3-hour boat trip to Sombori Island.
+From the city of Kandari on the mainland, it is approximately a 3-hour boat trip to reach Sombori Island.

 HOW TO GET TO SOMBORI ISLAND (PULAU SOMBORI)